alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 </vector>
 ```

-The results are shown in **Figure 2** below; toggle the checkboxes to see how the different combinations of transformations affect the final result!
+The results are shown in **Figure 2** below.
+Toggle the checkboxes to see how the different combinations of transformations affect the final result!

 {% include posts/2016/11/29/includes2_transforming_paths_demo.html %}